 Circle House lab develops future standards for circular construction

-The purpose of Circle House Lab is to accelerate the transition needed to realize the potential of circular economy in Danish construction.
-Experience shows that the conversion from linear to circular economy is a number of challenges that need to be worked together to solve – across the construction industry.
+Circle House Lab aims to accelerate the transition to circular economy in the Danish building industry.
+Experience shows that the change from linear to circular economy results in a number of challenges, that need to be solved on a global scale, by collaboration across the industry.

-The knowledge gained in Circle House Lab is the basis for, in collaboration with Danish Standard, to develop European standards, which construction actors can use to explain their circular processes and products.
+The knowledge gained in Circle House Lab will be the starting point of a development of a European standard for circular processes and products.
 The project is supported by Realdania and MUDP and runs from spring 2019 to summer 2021.

 Development of solutions and standards

 In addition to serving as housing, Circle House is a scalable demonstration project that can give the construction industry new knowledge about the experience of circular building.

 The transition to building circular implies, among other things, that the materials must be produced so that they can be separated.
 It is not just a purely technical challenge.
 Today, some of the elements in the building’s value chain are also missing, which are necessary for the materials to be recycled.
 Manufacturers will only in a few cases take back their own used products so that they can be sold again.
 And leasing, known from cars, is not yet developed for construction.

 There is also a need to renew the traditional business models and ensure that the legislation supports recycling, whose circular construction really needs to accelerate.
 For example, it is currently unclear who is responsible for the quality and the material used.